 PEEK and Ultem are unbreakable thermoplastics that can be used for creating radomes for antennas, microwave components, aerospace, and the military.
 In fact, PEEK and Ultem are often used in the production of military helicopters and other aircraft.

-Toughness is a major factor when considering which antenna or radome material to use.
-The elements that makeup PEEK and Ultem are some of the toughest elements on earth.
+Toughness is a significant factor when considering which antenna or radome material to use.
+The elements that makeup PEEK and Ultem are some of the toughest stuff on earth.
 Even uranium cannot compare to the strength of PEEK and Ultem.
 The primary reason for using these materials for radome construction is their ability to withstand extreme temperatures without losing shape or pliability.

 - Excellent thermal properties